bitcoin/bitcoin/README.md

 What is Bitcoin Core?
 ---------------------

+Bitcoin Core (Bitcoin core in Spanish) is an open source project, reference implementation for Bitcoin (BTC) nodes and a wallet capable of verifying payments in bitcoins autonomously.
+Also known as the satoshi client, it is a direct continuation of the original bitcoin client launched by Satoshi Nakamoto copyright 2009 (later renamed "Bitcoin Core").

+It has been the most used client by "full nodes" in the entire history of the Bitcoin network.2​ It receives contributions from casual contributors and is maintained by a team of developers called "maintainers."

 Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.